 Smoking, Vaping, e-Cigarettes

 There is no smoking, vaping, or using of e-cigarettes within the fenced area of the fields at any time.
 This includes all playing surfaces and spectator areas.

-In-Town: All spectators must remain at least four feet from the field boundary and behind the spectator line along the fence.
-Per Mass Youth Soccer policy, spectators are not allowed between the fields or on the left side of the fields.
+U4, U6, U8: All spectators must remain at least eight feet from the field boundary and behind the spectator line along the fence.
+Per Mass Youth Soccer policy, spectators are not allowed on the side of the field with the players.

-Only registered players, referees, CORI’d coaches, and CORI’d Pepperell Soccer staff are permitted on the fields or within the team bench areas – NO EXCEPTIONS.
+Only registered players, referees, registered coaches, and registered Pepperell Soccer staff are permitted on the fields or within the team bench areas – NO EXCEPTIONS.